 If you are unhappy with your results

-If you are unhappy with your results, please speak to your teachers about the best options for you.
-You might decide to see your exam paper, go for a review, or resit your exam, so here is an overview of what's available and when.
+If you are unhappy with your results, please speak to your school about your options.
+You might decide to see your exam paper, go for a review, or resit your exam.

 Access to scripts